antrea-io/antrea/docs/design/ovs-pipeline.md

 Antrea gateway IP address:

-- When Antrea is deployed with kube-proxy, and `AntreaProxy` is not enabled, packets from local Pods destined for Services will first go through the gateway port, get load-balanced by the kube-proxy data path (undergo DNAT with a local Endpoint selected by the kube-proxy) then re-enter through the gateway port.
-Then the packets are received on the gateway port with a source IP belonging to a local Pod.
+- When Antrea is deployed with kube-proxy, and `AntreaProxy` is not enabled, packets from local Pods destined for Services will first go through the gateway port, get load-balanced by the kube-proxy data path (undergoes DNAT) then re-enter the OVS pipeline through the gateway port (through an "onlink" route, installed by Antrea, directing the DNAT'd packets to the gateway port), resulting in the source IP being that of a local Pod.
-- When Antrea is deployed without kube-proxy, and both `AntreaProxy` and `proxyAll` are enabled, packets from the external network destined for Services will be routed to OVS through the gateway port without changing the source IP.
+- When Antrea is deployed without kube-proxy, and both `AntreaProxy` and `proxyAll` are enabled, packets from the external network destined for Services will be routed to OVS through the gateway port without masquerading source IP.
-- When Antrea is deployed with kube-proxy, packets from the external network destined for Services whose `externalTrafficPolicy` is set to `Local` will get load-balanced by the kube-proxy data path (undergo DNAT with a local Endpoint selected by the kube-proxy) and then routed to OVS through the gateway without SNAT.
+- When Antrea is deployed with kube-proxy, packets from the external network destined for Services whose `externalTrafficPolicy` is set to `Local` will get load-balanced by the kube-proxy data path (undergoes DNAT with a local Endpoint selected by the kube-proxy) and then enter the OVS pipeline through the gateway (through a "onlink" route, installed by Antrea, directing the DNAT'd packets to the gateway port) without masquerading source IP.

 Flows 2-4 are for case 2, matching legitimate IP packets from local Pods.